Low maintenance and drought tolerant once established

 Choose a location with at least 8 to 10 hours of sunlight

-When transplanting check for roots collecting at the bottom of the pot.
+When transplanting, check for roots collecting at the bottom of the pot.
 Gently loosen up the roots at the bottom to help them quickly extend into the surrounding soil.
-This is also recommended when painting in containers.

 Choose a location with at least 8 to 10 hours of sunlight, always favoring the morning sun.
 Certain varieties of figs such as Black Mission can be very sensitive to freezing.
 Young trees can be particularly susceptible to cold damage.
 Be aware of impending cold weather and even delay planting until after predicted last freeze.